 Type extensions may be applied to any accessible type definition except those defined by type abbreviations.
-A type can have any number of extensions.
+For example, to add an extension method to a list type, use 'a List because 'a list is a type abbreviation of 'a List.
+For example: